beach at fisherman's island state park

 • Check out the town of Charleviox, MI.
 Close to the park is the nearby town of Charlevoix.
 This quaint town is great for exploring and shopping.
 Charlevoix, MI is about 4 miles to the northeast.

-what to see and do at fisherman's island state park
+fisherman's island state park entrance sign

 ENTRANCE FEES FOR FISHERMAN’S ISLAND STATE PARK